facil-io/cstl/stl_slices/221 string.md

                             intptr_t limit);
 ```

-Opens the file `filename` and pastes it's contents (or a slice ot it) at the end of the String.
+Opens the file `filename` and pastes it's contents (or a slice of it) at the end of the String.
 If `limit == 0`, than the data will be read until EOF.

 If the file can't be located, opened or read, or if `start_at` is beyond the EOF position, NULL is returned in the state's `data` field.